martindelima/mmmartin/content/uses/index.md

 I may not always be at this desk, but when I am, I’m in the zone.
 I *want* to work here more than anyplace else.

 ## Hardware
+- Sigma BF, *Cassini*
+	- Got back into cameras.
+I got the matching 45 and 90mm f2.8 primes to go along with it.
 - M2 Macbook Air, *Jupiter*
 	- Almost perfectly invisible.
 The wallpaper is a frame from [*The Red Turtle.*](https://www.imdb.com/title/tt3666024) Lovely film.
 - iPad Mini (2024), *Saturn*
-	- For reading, games, editing photos, and drawing.
+	- For editing photos and drawing.
 Sometimes a second screen.
 The most sincere form of the iPad.
 - iPhone 15 Pro, *Mercury*
-	- My camera, chosen specifically because it’s the last one with the 3× tele lens.
-I get far more mileage out of ~80mm than ~120mm.
+	- Now that I have a dedicated camera again, this is now my wide-angle shooter.
+I can skip getting a Pro the next time I need a replacement.
 It’s a phone too, I guess.

 What a time we’re living in.
 This is *so much computer* within reach.
 Until we can directly translate thought into digital output, I’m good.